maciej-dudziak/RealTimeCoursework/README.md

 Project consists of two parts:

     - Flask web application written in Python that can be run in any browser.
+      To run the application user need to have Python3 installed and the sys, flask and serial libraries.
+      The  application run successfuly on the Linux operating system, but the Windows may protest to open the serial port due to the adiministrator right but even running it as an administrator didn't help.
-      To run the application user need to have Python3 installed and ensure that can open serial port (for example with Putty software) to which the host board is connected.
+      To run the application user need to first connect the master board and check to which serial port it is connected.
+After establishing that the application can be started by typing the name of that port as the command line argument: python3 webapp.py <serial port name>, e.g.  python3 webapp.py /dev/ttyACM0.
-      Lines 7-9 of the main.py file will be different depending on the machine and operating system.
-      User need to ensure that the correct name of the serial port is used (COM on Windows and /dev/ttyACM on Linux) with the correct port number.

     - Embedded firmware based on the FreeRTOS.
-This repository contains only the content of the "source" folder of the SDK example as only these files are being changed.
-To use this work user should first import mentioned in Section 1 SDK examples to ensure that all the required drivers, Freescale framework, 802.15.4 stack is imported.
-Then, the user should just replace the content of the source folder with the content of the corresponding folders in the repository.
+This repository contains two programs: host_device and end_device.
+      The first one is for programming the master node and the second one for programming slave boards.
+      They are saved as a MCUExpresso project so the user need to download both host_device and end_device folders and import them as a project to the MCUExpresso IDE and then just build and flash to the device.

 The project was developed using the MCUXpresso IDE which is the open-source IDE provided by NXP.